 The PMHP model aims to identify those women at risk or currently experiencing symptoms of depression and anxiety at our service site.

-When women book for maternity care, mental health screening is offered as part of their regular care.
+When women register for maternity care, mental health screening is offered as part of their regular care.
 This is voluntary, and women have the option to decline screening.
-About 30% of women attending the PMHP service sites screen positive for psychological distress.
+About 30% of women attending the PMHP service site screen positive for psychological distress.

 What is ‘screening’?

 Screening is a strategy used to detect symptoms of a condition in a large group of individuals, such as mothers attending antenatal clinics.
 Mental health screening is usually done using a questionnaire.
 If someone screens positive (above a cut-off score), it is likely that she has a mental illness, but this is not definite.

 If someone screens negative (below cut-off score), it is likely that she does not have a mental illness, but this is not definite.
 A mental health diagnosis can only be made by a mental health professional or by a diagnostic assessment.

 The PMHP screens women for the common mental disorders (depression and anxiety) as well as suicidality at their first antenatal visit using the brief tool, developed and validated by PMHP, and incorporated into the standard maternity stationery (the Maternity Case Record).